Mamata2507/gtas/README.md

 #### visualizatin: kibana
 #### message broker: activemq
 #### programming language: java
-#### etl tool: (data come from mariadb to neo4j means that ETL job run on data and that data import to neo4j)
+#### ETL tool: (data come from mariadb to neo4j means that ETL job run on data and that data import to neo4j)